 All faculty and planners participating in continuing education activities sponsored by Continuing Education Alliance are required to disclose to the audience any significant support or substantial relationships with providers of commercial products and/or devices discussed in this activity and/or with any commercial supporters of the activity.
 In addition, all faculty are required to openly disclose any off-label, experimental, or investigational use of drugs or devices discussed in this activity.
 The faculty and planning committee have been advised that this activity must be free from commercial bias, and based upon all the available scientifically rigorous data from research that conforms to accepted standards of experimental design, data collection, and analysis.

 Dr Schwartzberg: consultant: Pfizer.

 The Planning Committee for this activity included Ruth Cohen, Warren Beckman, Craig Borders, Leslie Burgess, Kathleen Crowley, Jacqueline Egan, Margaret Inman, Devera Pine, Marie Recine, and Stef Stendardo of Continuing Education Alliance; Lee Schwartzberg, MD, of the University of Tennessee Health Science Center; Beth Eaby-Sandy, MSN, CRNP, OCN, of the University of Pennsylvania; and Jessica Garner, MMS, PA-C, of the University of the Pacific.
-The members of the Planning Committee have no relevant relationships to disclose, except for Dr Schwartzberg as noted above and Ms Eaby-Sandy: consultant: AbbVie; speakers bureau: AstraZeneca, Helsinn, Merck, Takeda.
+The members of the Planning Committee and independent reviewer have no relevant relationships to disclose, except for Dr Schwartzberg as noted above and Ms Eaby-Sandy: consultant: AbbVie; speakers bureau: AstraZeneca, Helsinn, Merck, Takeda.